 Psychotria viridis

-A short perennial shrub known primarily for its use as a source of DMT ayahuasca mixtures.
+A short perennial shrub known primarily for its use as a source of DMT in ayahuasca mixtures.

 Propagation